hawkinsw/CS5138/MiniAssignmentXFilTra8/Assignment.md

 > *Note: That means you cannot choose to monitor the WhatsApp application.
 You will have to choose another!*

 Now that we've chosen, let's customize the `openfile.d` D Script so that we can monitor the chosen application.

+> Note: As above, the following information may refer to technical points that are not applicable to you who are doing this assignment on an Apple silicon-based macOS device.
+See [below](#apple-silicon-based-macos-alternative-assignment-information) for more information.

 We want to do monitoring only at this point, so ...

 1. "disable" the `copyout` of the 8 `null` bytes whose purpose it is to overwrite the kernel-assigned handle value